-FREN120

-French II
+FREN120 French II 3-2-4

-3-2-4

 A continuation of the introductory French course for students who have had the equivalent of one year of high school French or one semester of college French.
-The course is designed for French students whose learning objectives and needs are in any of the following categories: for French language students, for business purposes as well as for travelers.
+The course is designed for French students whose learning objectives and needs are in any of the following categories: for French language students, for business purposes and for travelers.
 The emphasis is to consolidate and reinforce the language skills acquired in French I or equivalent, and to continue building communicative skills and cultural competency.
-The course continues to offer a comprehensive review of basic first term grammar structures, while developing proficiency and advancement in communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics, and vocabulary.
+The course continues a comprehensive review of basic first term grammar structures, while developing proficiency and advancement in communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics, and vocabulary.
 A strong grammar foundation and other essential language skills are taught through actual phrases and sentences.
-Language laboratory activities are part of the course reinforcing class content.
-These objectives will be achieved through the following approaches: speaking, listening, reading, writing, and culture.
+Language lab activities reinforce class content.
+These objectives will be achieved through speaking, listening, reading, writing, and culture.
 Prerequisite: FREN110 or equivalent.
 (Fulfills Foreign Language requirement.)